Updated: Oct 2

 H - Friction or Heat (Eh).

-This describes finishing the ski run at the bottom of the hill) I include heat energy.
+This describes finishing the ski run at the bottom of the hill.
 The vast majority of energy is transferred as heat at the end of the ski run.
 Please note: "Bottom of the hill" is shown in stage δ when the skier finishes the run at the bottom of the hill.

 "On the hill" Stage